atomixnmc/minidi-dict-ng1/docs/unstable/quickstart.md

 Quick Start
 ===========

-Note: If you are already familiar with Markdown, you might want to look at [the source of this wiki][src], which is itself created with MDwiki.
+Note: If you are already familiar with Markdown, you might want to look at [the source of this wiki][src], which is itself created with Minidi.

   [src]: https://github.com/Dynalon/mdwiki/tree/gh-pages